 The representative loading conditions should be obtained from the Q-variant in Hydra-Ring, for an exceedance probability equal to the maximum allowable probability of flooding.
 All other Steentoets variables are representative values that users should be able to specify directly (i.e. users will not have to define distributions).

 The representative value of the block thickness should be divided by a -dependent safety factor.
 The -dependent safety factor depends on the amount of residual strength.

-For each section (“vak”), the -dependent safety factor should be derived from an equation which has the following form:

-(3.2.9)

-with

-and (3.2.10)

-where

-a,b.c constants (still to be defined; eventually these should be default values in Ringtoets)

-f maximum allowable contribution of revetment failure to the probability of flooding (-)

-λ1 maximum allowable contribution of block revetments to the probability of flooding due to revetment failures (all types) (default λ1=0.5)

-λ2 maximum allowable contribution of failures of block revetments and erosion of filter and base layers to the probability of flooding due to block revetment failure (default λ2=0.9)

-λ3 maximum allowable contribution of failures of block revetments caused by wave attack to the overall probability of failure of a block revetment (default λ3=0.7)

-Pnorm maximum allowable probability of failure (safety standard)

-N number of independent, equivalent block revetments (default N=4)

-Pcond conditional probability of failure, depending on the residual strength (still to be defined; eventually these should be default values in Ringtoets)

-All default values should be included in Ringtoets.
-Users should be able to view all parameter values.
-Only advanced users should be able to modify the default values.
-Deviations from the default values should be clearly marked.
+A list of safety factors or an equation governing the -dependent safety factor will be provided by Cluster C.

 There will be three conditional probabilities of failure, depending on the residual strength classification (high, medium, low).
-The three -dependent safety factor for the three residual strength classes should be should be displayed (see also requirement 7).
+The three -dependent safety factors for the three residual strength classes should be should be displayed (see also requirement 7).

 The conditional probability of failure (Pcond in equation (3.2.6)) for a particular section (“vak”) will depend on: